hamish2014/FreeCAD_assembly2/README.md

   * create new directory named "assembly2"
   * unzip downloaded repository in "C:\PortableApps\FreeCAD 0_15\Mod\assembly2"

-FreeCAD you will now have a new workbench-entry called "Assembly 2".
+FreeCAD will now have a new workbench-entry called "Assembly 2".

 *Pyside and Numpy are integrated in the FreeCAD 0.15 dev-Snapshots, so these Python packages do not need to be installed individually*

-To update to the latest version, redownload the git repository and overwrite the contents of the assembly2 folder.
+To update to the latest version, delete the assembly2 folder and redownload the git repository.

 Bugs
 ----